BIOL4110/BIOL4110-course-website/README.md

 # Welcome!

 Welcome to Ecological (Data Science) Methods!
 This class is designed to empower students to wrangle, visualize and analyse ecological data using modern data analysis tools.
-Student will learn how to:
+Student will learn how to do:

 -   explore, clean, visualize and analyse ecological data